awsdocs/amazon-vpc-user-guide/doc_source/working-with-vpcs.md

 After you've associated a CIDR block, the status goes to `associating`\.
 The CIDR block is ready to use when it's in the `associated` state\.

+The Amazon VPC Console provides the status of the request at the top of the page\.

 **To add a CIDR block to your VPC using the console**

 1. Open the Amazon VPC console at [https://console\.aws\.amazon\.com/vpc/](https://console.aws.amazon.com/vpc/)\.